 Christian Era and Universal Time

-Our era is the Christian Era (see p.
+§ 1 Our era is the Christian Era (see p.
 69), but nobody knows precisely when Jesus was born.
-Nevertheless, in AD 525, more than five centuries after Jesus birth, the first year of our era (AD 1) was retrospectively and implicitly but nevertheless exactly and definitively laid down by the learned Scythian monk Dionysius Exiguus (see p.
+Nevertheless, in AD 525, more than five centuries after Jesus birth, the first year of our era (referred to as the year AD 1) was retrospectively and implicitly but nevertheless exactly and definitively laid down by the learned Scythian monk Dionysius Exiguus (see p.
 69), by means of his Paschal table (see Appendix I p.
 103‑105).
-Therefore most Christians believe that Jesus was born on 25‑12‑1 = 25 December AD1 or exactly a week before 1-1-1 = 1 January AD1.
-For example, Charlemagne must have believed that He was born exactly a week before 1‑1‑1, because he let himself crown emperor on 25‑12‑800.
-However, according to modern historians, Jesus was born some years before the beginning of the Christian Era (and died at 3‑4‑33).
-So Dionysius Exiguus chronology is only imperfect insofar as its first day is not the day Jesus was born.
+Therefore most Christians believe that Jesus was born on 25 December 1 BC, that is exactly a week before 1-1-1 = 1 January AD 1 or that He was conceived on 25‑3‑1 = 25 March AD 1 and born on 25‑12‑1 = 25 December AD 1.
+For example, Charlemagne must have believed that He was born on 25 December 1 BC, because he let himself crown emperor on 25‑12‑800.
+However, according to modern historians, Jesus was born some years before the beginning of the Christian Era (and died on 3‑4‑33).
+We conclude that Dionysius Exiguus chronology is only imperfect insofar as its first day is not the day Jesus was born.

-By counting the days and measuring the so called Universal Time UT (see p.
+§ 2 By simply counting the days and measuring the so called Universal Time UT (see p.
 23), we measure accurately the total time elapsed since the beginning of our era.
-Strictly speaking, the beginning of the Christian Era is the Greenwich midnight point in time with which 1‑1‑1 began; therefore, the moment (comprehending date and point in time) of the beginning of our era can be represented by a notation like [1‑1‑1; 00:00:00] or like [1 January AD1; 00:00].
-Similarly, each moment of our era can be represented in terms of date and point in time, for instance moment [21 March AD140; 14:17].
+On further consideration, the exact beginning of the Christian Era is nothing but the Greenwich midnight point in time with which 1‑1‑1 began; therefore, the very moment (comprehending date and point in time) of the beginning of our era can be represented by a notation like [1‑1‑1; 00:00:00] or like [1 January AD 1; 00:00].
+Similarly not only the beginning of the Christian era but each moment of our era can be represented in terms of date and point in time, for example moment [21 March AD 140; 14:17].
 Thus we are provided with a somewhat irregular but nevertheless perfect chronological system based on the Christian Era and the Universal Time UT.
-For example, [21‑3‑140; 14:17] represents a moment, called spring equinox, at which in the northern hemisphere spring began (see p.
+For instance, [21‑3‑140; 14:17] represents a moment, called spring equinox, at which in the northern hemisphere spring began (see p.
 41).
-The same holds for [20‑3‑325; 10:02] (see p.
-44) and [20‑3‑415; 05:18] (see p.
+The same applies to [20‑3‑325; 10:02] (see p.
+44) and to [20‑3‑415; 05:18] (see p.
 45).

-Keep in mind that it is the local Greenwich time which is exactly equal to UT.
+§ 4 By definition, the Central European Time CET is UTC + 1 hour, the Central European Summer Time CEST is CET + 1 hour.
+This implies that the Central European Summer Time CEST is UTC + 2 hours.
+Keep in mind that it is nothing but the local Greenwich time which is exactly equal to UT.
 This implies, for example, that the local Liverpool time is UT ̶ 12 minutes, the local Rome time is UT + 50 minutes, and the local Alexandria time is UT + 120 minutes.
-For example, Julius Caesar was murdered on 15 March 44BC probably sometime between 10:30 and 11:50 local Rome time, so round about [15 March 44BC; 10:20].
+Julius Caesar introduced the Julian calendar in 45 BC.
+He was murdered on 15 March 44BC, it is estimated sometime between 10:30 and 11:50 local Rome time.
+So he died around [15 March 44BC; 10:20].

 © Jan Zuidhoek 2019-2021